ginger-lau/ginger-lau.github.io/Notes/week10.md

 when the user [clicks/hovers/scrolls] on this [button/link/image] then [add/change/remove][this HTML/CSS]

 * think about the end goal and figure out your way there

+examples:
+* when the user clicks on this image, the increase its size

+"increase size" --> change its CSS width/height

+* when the user clicks on this button, then change colors to dark mode

+"change colors to dark mode" --> change CSS color and background color

+* when the user clicks on this tab, then change the content

+"change the content" --> hide the first div and show the second div --> Set ```display: none``` to the first five and se the block ```display: block``` to the second div

+* when the user clicks on the up arrow, then increase the number